遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 0.00

-3. Between 2020 and 2022, there were no high-consequence work-related injuries.
+3. There were no high-consequence work-related injuries (defined as an inability or difficulty to restore to pre-injury health condition within 6 months) in 2021, 2022 and 2024.
 However, there was 1 severe occupational injury related to being caught-in/between in 2023.
 This incident corresponds to a 0.05% Process Safety Incident Severity Rate (PSISR) as per the SASB standards for the chemical industry.

 Promoting Occupational Safety and Health with Stakeholders